tandeshao/tp/docs/UserGuide.md

 There is no need to save manually.
 Abπ automatically saves the data after any command that changes the data.

 **Where does Abπ store its data?**<br>
-Abπ data is stored in data folder located at Abπ's home directory, the data file name is "addressbook.json".
+Abπ data is stored in the data folder located at Abπ's home directory, the data file name is "addressbook.json".
 Specifically "[_Abπ location_]/data/addressbook.json".

 **How do I transfer my data to another computer?**<br>
 Simply overwrite the "addressbook.json" data file with your previous "addressbook.json" data file.

 **What happens if I executed a command unintentionally?**<br>
-Fret not, Abπ supports the `undo` and `redo` commands, which follows modern application undo and redo functionality.
+Fret not, Abπ supports the `undo` and `redo` commands, which follow modern application undo and redo functionality.

 **Why is my data gone?**<br>
 When the data file is corrupted, an empty address book will be shown.
-Do not worry, Abπ has made a backup of your previous data file, named as "backup_[_DD-MM-YY HH-MM-SS_].json", located at "[_Abπ location_]/data/".
+Do not worry, Abπ has made a backup of your previous data file, named "backup_[_DD-MM-YY HH-MM-SS_].json", located at "[_Abπ location_]/data/".
 For more information on how to restore your backup data, take a look [here](#4103-backing-up-the-data-file).

 [Back to Table of Contents](#table-of-contents)